peri-source/peri/docs/architecture.rst

 In this section (with PolyFitState example), we will have noisy data which we wish to fit with a polynomial.
-While a relatively simple problem, we will implement it in the PERI framework including how to get the best performance using various aspects of the package.
+While a relatively simple problem, we will implement it in the PERI framework, including how to get the best performance using various aspects of the package.

 Overview